 How is sound localization involved in our ability to carry a conversation in a busy restaurant?

-Did you ever feel you have trouble following a conversation in a loud and crowded place such as a busy restaurant or cafeteria?
-And you were not sure why that is because in more quiet environments you can hear just fine?
-It is possible your inability to follow that conversation had nothing to do with your ability to perceivethe sound (which is done by the ears) but rather your ability to isolatethe sound from the background noise (which is done in the brain).
+Have you ever had trouble following a conversation in a loud and crowded place such as a busy restaurant or cafeteria?
+And you were not sure why because you can hear just fine in less busy environments?
+It is possible your inability to follow that conversation had nothing to do with your ability to perceive the sound (which is done by the ears) but rather your ability to isolate the sound from background noise (which is done by the brain).

 Hearing deficits at the level of the ears are a well-known phenomenon which affects many people, especially at older ages.
 In many cases they can be treated with devices such as hearing aids, cochlear implants or similar.
-By contrast, hearing deficits at the level of the brain are much less well understood and appreciated.
-Once the sound is received by the ears an converted into electrical activity (termed “action potentials”), this activity enters the brain and is processed in many different and very complex ways.
-One such processing step is the separation of multiple simultaneous sounds from each other based on their spatial location.
+By contrast, hearing deficits at the level of the brain are much less understood and appreciated.
+Once the sound is received by the ears and converted into electrical activity (termed “action potentials”), this activity enters the brain and is processed in many different, very complex ways.
+One such processing step involves segregating multiple simultaneous sounds based on their spatial location.
 In complex acoustic environments, different sounds originate from different points in space, for example different tables in that busy restaurant.
-A circuit in the brain termed the “sound localization pathway” separates these sounds from each other based on spatial information.
-This is the same circuit which is also used for actual sound localization by many animal species, for example bats and owls when they hunt for prey.
-In the case of modern day humans, this brain circuit “localizes” the various competing sounds and “sorts” them into their respective spatial channels.
-This circuit is very precise and normal hearing humans can localize sound sources with an accuracy of better than 5 degrees in space – meaning they can also separate two competing sounds from each other when they are at least a few spatial degrees apart from each other.
+A circuit in the brain termed the “sound localization pathway” separates these sounds from each other based on this spatial information.
+This same circuit is also used for behaviorally relavent sound localization by many animal species, for example bats and owls when they hunt for prey.
+In the case of modern-day humans, this brain circuit “localizes” the various competing sounds and “sorts” them into their respective spatial channels.
+This circuit is very precise and normal hearing humans can localize sound sources with an accuracy of better than 5 degrees in space – meaning they can separate two competing sounds from each other even when they are only a few spatial degrees apart from each other.
 This spatial separation provides a very important basis for our ability to isolate sounds of interest when distracting background noises are present.
-While the mammalian (and human) brain has additional mechanisms that build upon this initial separation, the sound localization pathway provides a critical first separation step.
+While the mammalian (and human) brain has additional mechanisms that build upon this initial separation, the sound localization pathway provides a critical first step in differentiating competing auditory signals.